Chicago Rental Car Accident Attorneys

-Since there are usually so many parties involved, the claims process and any necessary negotiation are often much complex than they are for a standard accident claim.
-Such processes often involved multiple lawyers and insurance companies, and it can be difficult for the renter to protect his or her rights and interests.
-Therefore, it is crucial that the renter hire a representation as soon as possible.
+Since there are usually so many parties involved in a rental car accident, the claims process and any necessary negotiation can be much more complex than usual for a standard accident claim.
+Such processes often involve multiple lawyers and insurance companies, and it can be difficult for the renter to protect his or her rights and interests.
+Therefore, it is crucial that the renter hire legal representation as soon as possible after the accident.

-An experienced Chicago car accident lawyer can often access the multiple sources and layers of insurance available to mitigate any financial obligation.
-Such lawyers can also be very effective in situations where the rental company itself is responsible, in whole or in part.
+An experienced Chicago car accident lawyer can access the multiple sources and layers of insurance available to mitigate each party's financial obligation.
+Our lawyers can also be very effective in situations where the rental company itself is responsible, in whole or in part.
 Note that rental companies have a legal obligation to ensure that the car is in safe driving condition.
 As part of the rental agreement, renters are required to inspect the vehicle, but they are only responsible for what they could reasonably identify.

-Rosenfeld Injury Lawyers has experience representing people injured with the following auto rental companies:
+Rosenfeld Injury Lawyers have experience representing clients injured with the following auto rental companies: